rmaraqa/incident-response-and-systems/systems-engineering/network-architecture-tac357/README.md

 Cloud infrastructure was designed using AWS (Lightsail, S3, Glacier, Route 53), with integrated security controls including encryption, IAM policies, and DDoS protection.

 ## Security & Reliability
-Security was treated as a core system constraint rather than an afterthought:
 - PCI-aware POS isolation
 - Strict inter-VLAN access controls
 - Encrypted VPN access for remote administration